openbmc/openbmc/upstream-layers/yocto-docs/documentation/transitioning-to-a-custom-environment.rst

    configuration**.
    For instance, you've chosen a machine type and added in the corresponding BSP layer.
-You'll then need to change the value of the :term:`MACHINE` variable in your configuration file (build/local.conf) to point to that same machine type.
+You'll then need to change the value of the :term:`MACHINE` variable in your configuration (using the :ref:`ref-fragments-builtin-core-machine` fragment) to point to that same machine type.
 There could be other layer-specific settings you need to change as well.
 Each layer has a ``README`` document that you can look at for this type of usage information.

 #. **Add a new layer for any custom recipes and metadata you create**.
-   Use the ``bitbake-layers create-layer`` tool for Yocto Project 2.4+ releases.
-If you are using a Yocto Project release earlier than 2.4, use the ``yocto-layer create`` tool.
+   Use the ``bitbake-layers create-layer`` command.
 The ``bitbake-layers`` tool also provides a number of other useful layer-related commands.
-See :ref:`dev-manual/layers:creating a general layer using the
-   \`\`bitbake-layers\`\` script` section.
+See :ref:`dev-manual/layers:Creating Your Own Layer` section.

 #. **Create your own layer for the BSP you're going to use**.
    It is not common that you would need to create an entire BSP from scratch